crisperdue/prooftoys-site/content/booleans.md

 Implication in particular is more familiar in statements that also include predicates, such as "all multiples of 10 are multiples of 5", or "if it rains the street will be wet".
-Pictures may help demonstrate how all of this works.

-In classical mathematical logic, a statement is considered true if it is true in all possible cases.
+A mathematical statement is considered true if it is true in all possible cases.
 Imagine assigning all possible combinations of values to the variables in the statement and checking the truth of the statement in each of these cases.
-The statement is considered true if it is true in every case.
+We say the statement is true if it is true in every case.
+For example if we take `x` to be an integer, the statement `x is even or x is odd` is true, because it is true for every possible value `x` can have.

-Tautologies are true statements involving only boolean values and boolean functions.
-Substitution is a fundamental idea in math, and substitution instances of tautologies are basic building blocks of mathematical reasoning.

 If you are satisfied with this summary and don't like looking at pictures about abstract mathematics you might prefer to skip reading